Brothers of Destruction: Collusion and betrayal, Undertaker's arson confession and feuding (1998–1999)

 After Austin and Undertaker dropped the titles back to Kane and Mankind, Undertaker and Kane began to work as allies, facing the WWF Champion Steve Austin at Breakdown: In Your House in a triple threat match.
-Per stipulations, Undertaker and Kane were forbidden from pinning each other, making it a de facto handicap match.
-At the end of the title match, they pinned Austin at the same time.
-The title was vacated since there was no clear winner, and both faced each other at Judgment Day: In Your House with Austin as the special referee.
-Undertaker turned heel during the match as he betrayed Kane to side with Paul Bearer.
+Per stipulations put in place by Vince McMahon, Undertaker and Kane were forbidden from pinning each other, making it a de facto handicap match.
+At the end of the title match, they pinned Austin at the same time following a double Chokeslam.
+The title was vacated since there was no clear winner, and both men faced each other the following month at Judgment Day: In Your House with Austin as the special referee.
+Undertaker turned heel during the match, as he betrayed Kane to side with Paul Bearer.
 The match ended in a no contest as Austin attacked Undertaker.
 Their feud continued when Undertaker faced Austin at Rock Bottom: In Your House in a Buried Alive match; during the match, Kane interfered and attacked Undertaker, thus helping Austin get the win.
-They separated from each other and went on their own.
+The brothers then separated from each other and went on their own.

-In early 1999, with Kane now a member of The Corporation and Undertaker now the leader of the Ministry of Darkness, they faced each other in their second Inferno match, which Undertaker once again won.
-In the summer of 1999, The Undertaker's Ministry of Darkness was beginning to fade away, while Kane was in a tag team with X-Pac, with whom he won the WWF Tag Team Championship twice.
-The Undertaker attempted to reunite the Brothers of Destruction, but Kane made the ultimate decision to remain in his team with X-Pac after learning the Undertaker only wanted to use him.
+In early 1999, with Kane now a member of The Corporation, and Undertaker now the leader of the Ministry of Darkness, they faced each other in their second Inferno match, which Undertaker once again won.
+In the summer of 1999, The Undertaker's Ministry of Darkness had disbanded, while Kane was involved in a lengthy partnership with X-Pac, with whom he won the WWF Tag Team Championship twice.
+The Undertaker then attempted to reunite the Brothers of Destruction, but Kane made the ultimate decision to stay loyal to X-Pac after learning the Undertaker only wanted to use him for his own selfish gains.
 Shortly after, Undertaker would form The Unholy Alliance with Big Show, with whom he won the WWF Tag Team Championship twice, to feud with Kane and X-Pac.
 The Undertaker eventually was injured in the fall of 1999, with Kane going his own way again.